yufeizhao/yufeizhao.github.io/gtac/index.md

 Although the course will be largely divided into two parts (graph theory in the first half and additive combinatorics in the second), we will emphasize the interactions between the two topics and highlight the common themes.

-**Prerequisite:** Mathematical maturity at the level of a first-year math graduate student.
+**Prerequisites:** Mathematical maturity at the level of a first-year math graduate student.

 ## Grading